gbmhunter/blog/content/programming/microcontrollers/raspberry-pi/index.md

 Node.js will work with the hard-float version of Raspian Wheezy.
 It takes aggggeeeesss to compile from the source code, but luckily, there is a pre-compiled binary available for the ARM processor which will work on the RaspberryPi.

-You can install Node.js on Wheezy by just typing sudo apt-get install nodejs.
+You can install Node.js on Wheezy by just typing `sudo apt-get install nodejs`.
 See below for the harder way.

 ```sh
 sudo mkdir /opt/node